 The Fall of Atlantis

 Inside Caesars Palace Forum Shop a collection of statues regularly comes to life in a free show.
+This is one of the best Las Vegas shows and at the top of things to see in Vegas!
 You can count of incredible lighting and plenty of sound effects – it’s Las Vegas after all!

 Arrive early at the Fall of Atlantis to secure a good viewing position around the fountain.
 A stroll through the Forum Shops is entertaining all by itself, since there are loads of re-created ancient statues but this free Las Vegas show tops it off!

-- Catch it every hour on the hour from 10am -11 (midnight on Friday & Saturday)
+- Catch it every hour on the hour from 10am-11pm (until midnight on Friday & Saturday)

 See some flamingos